sci-oer/oo-course-wiki/home.md

 ## About the Resource
 #### Authors
-This resource was created by Dr. J. McCuaig and M. Asch with support from the Ontario eCampus program.
+This resource was created by Dr. J. McCuaig and M. Asch.
 C. Norrie and H. Al-Rubaye were employed  as summer students to author wiki pages and create activity solutions.

+Students from the Fall 2022 offering of Intro to Object-Oriented Programming at the University of Guelph provided valuable bug reports and feedback about the resource.
+Thanks also to OO students who contributed code including M. Schmid, B. Sengupta, M. Ladyjenko, and R. Blotsky.

+This project wasmade possible with funding from the University of Guelph OER support program and the Government of Ontario and through eCampusOntario’s support of the Virtual Learning Strategy.
+To learn more about the Virtual Learning Strategy visit: https://vls.ecampusontario.ca.

 #### Learning Outcomes
 Once you master the concepts contained in these resources you will be able to:
  - Differentiate between procedural and object-oriented paradigms